-The current regional planning cycle began with the Needs Assessment report published by Hydro One in September 2022, which identified areas that require further review and assessment and may need to be coordinated at the regional level.
+The current regional planning cycle began with the Needs Assessment Report published by Hydro One in April 2024, which identified areas that require further review and assessment and may need to be coordinated at the regional level.

-The IESO subsequently engaged on and led the development of the Scoping Assessment Outcome Report published in December 2022 that identifies the path forward for conducting planning for the region.
-The report determined that a comprehensive and integrated approach is needed to address local identified needs.
-An IRRP will be developed for three specific areas in the Burlington to Nanticoke region for this planning cycle: Brant, Hamilton and Caledonia-Norfolk.
-A Hamilton Technical Working Group, led by the IESO, including the transmitter and local distribution companies (LDCs) serving the region, will develop this IRRP taking into consideration input from communities and stakeholders.
+The IESO subsequently engaged on and led the development of the Scoping Assessment Outcome Report, published in July 2024, that identifies the path forward to effectively plan for the region.
+The report determined that a comprehensive and integrated approach is needed to address the needs identified in the KWCG region.
+The Technical Working Group will develop the IRRP through an exhaustive process that considers input from communities and stakeholders.